ring9834/Kubenetes_Autoscaling/README.md

 visudo // to edit the sudoers file securely

-hh ALL=(ALL:ALL) ALL // Add the following line to grant hh sudo privileges
+hh ALL=(ALL:ALL) ALL // Add this line to grant hh sudo privileges

 // start a local Kubernetes cluster using Minikube with the Docker driver as the underlying virtualization method.

 // --driver=docker: Tells Minikube to use Docker as the container runtime (instead of VirtualBox, KVM, Hyper-V, etc.)

 ```sh